secretflavours/secretflavours/index.md

-Reunion Cafe presents:
+Reunion Cafe & Secret Flavours presents:

 # Brazilian Nights

 ![image](/assets/images/brazilian_nights.png)

-Enjoy the delicious food and vibrant music of Brazil.
-Reunion Cafe invite you to try the authentic tastes of the tropics.
-A 3 course menu with a vegan option.
+## A journey into the delicious food and vibrant music of Brazil.

+An unforgettable Friday night: a supper club with samba.
+A curated 3 course menu with brazilian iconic dishes followed by a dance party.

-7th of June - Reunion Cafe
+7th of June, 8pm - Reunion Cafe - Crystal Palace

-### A 3-course meal with
+Menu
+***

-### Starters
+### Starter

 #### Tapioca dices
 Mix of granulated tapioca with grated cheese cut in dices and deep fried, served with sweet chilli sauce

+or

 #### Pastel
 Fried pastries are filled with ground beef and cheese, served with chilli sauce

+or

 #### Pastel (Vegan)
 Fried pastries are filled with sauted vegetables, served with chilli sauce